Teaneck remembers family members killed in Delaware crash

 TEANECK — Hundreds gathered Saturday night to remember five members of a family killed in a car crash in Delaware on Friday.

-Audie Marquez Trinidad, 61, was driving the family's Toyota Sienna on Route 1 in Townsend, Maryland as they headed home from a vacation in Ocean City, Maryland.
-A pick up truck whose driver lost control ran across the median onto the northbound side and hit their SUV, pushing it into a ditch.
+Audie Marquez Trinidad, 61, was driving the family's Toyota Sienna on Route 1 in Townsend, Delaware as they headed home from a vacation in Ocean City, Maryland.
+A pick-up truck whose driver lost control ran across the median onto the northbound side and hit their SUV, pushing it into a ditch.
 Trinidad and his daughters Kaitlyn, 20; Danna, 17; and 13-year-old twins Melissa and Allison were killed.

 Audie's wife, Mary Rose, suffered serious injuries and remained hospitalized on Sunday.
 A GoFundMe page was created to help with medical expenses and funeral expenses.